Is becoming a food safety and quality technician right for me?

 How to become a Food Safety And Quality Technician

-There isn't a single path for becoming a food safety and quality technician, however, earning a degree in food science or a related field gives students a good knowledge base to prepare them to work in the field.
-Employers prefer prospective food safety and quality technicians with a bachelor's degree in food science or a related field.
+There isn't a dedicated path for becoming a food safety and quality technician.
+However, earning a Bachelor's Degree in Food Science or a related field gives students a good knowledge base to prepare them to work in the field.